Delaware

 Controller and Processor Obligations

-- Data minimization.
-Limit the collection of personal data to what is adequate, relevant, and reasonably necessary for the disclosed purpose.
+Data minimization.
+Controllers must limit personal data collection to what is adequate, relevant, and reasonably necessary for the disclosed purpose.

-- Purpose limitation.
-Process personal data only for purposes that are reasonably necessary and compatible with the purposes disclosed to the consumer.
+Purpose limitation.
+Personal data may be processed only for purposes that are reasonably necessary and compatible with those disclosed to the consumer.

-- Security measures.
-Implement reasonable administrative, technical, and physical data security practices appropriate to the volume and sensitivity of the data.
+Security measures.
+Controllers must implement reasonable administrative, technical, and physical data security practices appropriate to the volume and sensitivity of data processed.

-- Privacy notices.
-Provide accessible, clear privacy notices that disclose the categories of data processed, the purposes of processing, how consumers can exercise their rights, the categories of third parties that receive data, and the categories of data shared with third parties.
+Privacy notices.
+Notices must disclose the categories of data processed, the purposes of processing, how consumers can exercise their rights, the categories of third parties that receive the data, and the categories of data shared with those third parties.

-- Non-discrimination.
-Refrain from processing personal data in a way that discriminates against consumers who exercise their privacy rights.
+Non-discrimination.
+Controllers may not process personal data in a way that unlawfully discriminates against consumers who exercise their privacy rights.

-Processors must follow the controller's instructions, maintain confidentiality obligations for personnel handling data, delete or return all personal data upon contract termination, cooperate with controller assessments, and contractually require subcontractors to meet the same obligations.
+Processors must follow controller instructions, maintain confidentiality obligations for personnel who handle data, delete or return all personal data upon contract termination, cooperate with controller assessments, and require subcontractors to meet the same obligations by contract.

 Data Protection Assessments

-Controllers that process the personal data of 100,000 or more consumers must conduct data protection assessments under Section 12D-108 when engaging in:
+Controllers that process the personal data of 100,000 or more consumers must conduct data protection assessments under § 12D-108 when engaging in targeted advertising, selling personal data, profiling that poses a foreseeable risk of harm, or processing sensitive data.
+Assessments must weigh the benefits of processing against the potential risks to consumers.

 Enforcement and Penalties